gabrieljreed/unfamiliar_pipe/README.md

 ## Usage & Features
 ### Maya
-Unmaya can be started by running the script directly, (e.g. `/groups/unfamiliar/anim_pipeline/launch/maya.sh`) or clicking the unmaya icon in the `icons` folder.
+Unmaya can be started by clicking the unmaya icon in the `icons` folder or running the `maya.sh` script directly, (e.g. `/groups/unfamiliar/anim_pipeline/launch/maya.sh`).
 #### Shelves
 UnMaya provides several custom shelves with functionality specifically for Unfamiliar and other silly things.
 - UnAnim